 The incident promoted Nakamura, Maciej Gładysz and Kanato Le to the top 10.
 After the initial restart on lap eight, there was a brief virtual safety car period due to further debris on the track from Slater’s front wing.

-“I knew that Monaco is really difficult to overtake,” Yamakoshi told Feeder Series in the post-race media session.
+“I knew that Monaco is really difficult to overtake,” Yamakoshi told Feeder Series after the race.
 “I knew the tyre pressure was a bit higher than last year.
 We didn’t make any risk because we’re in Monaco and … everything so we don’t really know what’s going on in the race and how the degradation goes.
 I just managed as much as I can, with the last two rounds ending up with shorter races.

 “I also had a few safety car cars, so it’s a bit easier than what I expected to think about management-wise.
 I basically saw the gap and tried to find where I lost the time and where I can actually gain the time, so that’s basically what I did.
 I’m not going to hit the wall every lap.
 That’s the main point, especially to stay on track.”

-Xie finished second, claiming the first podium finish for a Chinese driver in this iteration of the championship.
-Yamakoshi’s Van Amersfoort teammate Del Pino took the final podium position in third, securing a second consecutive sprint race double podium for the team after their 1-2 in Melbourne.
+Xie therefore finished second, claiming not only the first podium and victory for a Chinese driver in this iteration of the championship but also the first such result for the DAMS team, who joined the championship last year.
+Yamakoshi’s Van Amersfoort teammate Del Pino was promoted to second – mild consolation for the loss of a second consecutive double sprint race podium for the team after their 1-2 in Melbourne.
+Clerot was promoted to third for his own maiden podium.

 Header photo credit: Dutch Photo Agency